seleniumbase/SeleniumBase/README.md

 <summary> (expand) ▶️ How is SeleniumBase different from raw Selenium?</summary>
 <div><br />

 ✔️ SeleniumBase is a Python test framework for the Selenium/WebDriver browser automation library.
 This framework incorporates test-runners such as <code>pytest</code>, <code>nosetests</code>, and <code>behave</code> to provide organized structure, test discovery, test execution, test state (<i>eg. passed, failed, or skipped</i>), and command-line options for changing default settings (<i>such as which browser to use</i>).
-With raw Selenium, you would need to set up your own options-parser for configuring tests from the command-line.
+With raw Selenium, you would need to set up your own options-parser for configuring tests from the command-line.<br />

 ✔️ With raw Selenium, you have to manually download drivers (<i>eg. chromedriver</i>) before running tests.
 With SeleniumBase's driver manager, that's done automatically for you if the required driver isn't already on your PATH.
-There are also console scripts available for more control (eg. <code>sbase install chromedriver latest</code> to download the latest version of chromedriver to a local SeleniumBase directory).
+There are also console scripts available for more control (eg. <code>sbase install chromedriver latest</code> to download the latest version of chromedriver to a local SeleniumBase directory).<br />

 ✔️ With raw Selenium, your commands that use selectors would also need to specify the type of selector (eg. <code>"css selector", "button#myButton"</code>).
-With SeleniumBase, there's auto-detection between CSS Selectors and XPath, so you don't need to specify the type of selector in your commands (<i>but optionally you could</i>).
+With SeleniumBase, there's auto-detection between CSS Selectors and XPath, so you don't need to specify the type of selector in your commands (<i>but optionally you could</i>).<br />

 ✔️ SeleniumBase methods often perform multiple actions in a single method call.
 For example, <code>self.type(selector,text)</code> does the following:<br />1.
 Waits for the element to be visible.<br />2.
 Waits for the element to be interactive.<br />3.
 Clears the text field.<br />4.
 Types in the new text.<br />5.
-Presses Enter/Submit if the text ends in "\n".<br />With raw Selenium, those actions require multiple method calls.
+Presses Enter/Submit if the text ends in "\n".<br />With raw Selenium, those actions require multiple method calls.<br />

-✔️ SeleniumBase lets you change the explicit timeout values of methods:<br /><code>self.click("button",timeout=12)</code><br />With raw Selenium, that requires more code:<br /><code>WebDriverWait(driver,12).until(EC.element_to_be_clickable("css selector", "button")).click()</code><br />Given these examples, the SeleniumBase way is preferable for simplicity.
+✔️ SeleniumBase lets you change the explicit timeout values of methods:<br /><code>self.click("button",timeout=12)</code><br />With raw Selenium, that requires more code:<br /><code>WebDriverWait(driver,12).until(EC.element_to_be_clickable("css selector", "button")).click()</code><br />Given these examples, the SeleniumBase way is preferable for simplicity.<br />

 ✔️ With SeleniumBase, there's a default timeout length if not set, which means that methods automatically wait for elements to appear (<i>up to the timeout length</i>) before failing.
-With raw Selenium, methods would fail instantly (<i>by default</i>) if an element needed more time to load.
+With raw Selenium, methods would fail instantly (<i>by default</i>) if an element needed more time to load.<br />

 ✔️ SeleniumBase gives you the option to generate a dashboard and reports for tests.
 It also saves screenshots from failing tests to the <code>./latest_logs/</code> folder.
-Raw Selenium does not have these options out-of-the-box.
+Raw Selenium does not have these options out-of-the-box.<br />

-✔️ SeleniumBase includes desktop apps for running tests, such as the SeleniumBase Commander for pytest, and the SeleniumBase Behave GUI.
+✔️ SeleniumBase includes desktop apps for running tests, such as the SeleniumBase Commander for pytest, and the SeleniumBase Behave GUI.<br />

 ✔️ SeleniumBase has its own Recorder & Test Generator that can create tests from manual browser actions.
-SeleniumBase also has many other useful tools and console scripts for getting things done quickly. (<i>See the documentation for more details!</i>)
+SeleniumBase also has many other useful tools and console scripts for getting things done quickly. (<i>See the documentation for more details!</i>)<br />
 </div>
 </details>